 The Two Main Types of Salon Waste

-For clinical waste, look at items such as wax strips, pads, cotton wool buds, and others used for treatments, like electrolysis and microdermabrasion.
+Clinical waste includes items such as wax strips, pads, cotton wool buds, and others tools used for treatments, like electrolysis and microdermabrasion.

-How to dispose of salon waste
+How to Dispose of Salon Waste

-For this type of waste, they should be placed in a black bin.
-The size of the bin is dependent on how much waste is usually accumulated.
-At direct365 we have various sizes of bins available, from 240-litre capacity bins (these fit in around 3-5 full bin bags) to 1100 litre (15-20 bin bags).
+At Direct365, we have various sizes of bins available, from 240-litre capacity bins (these fit in around 3-5 full bin bags) to 1100 litre (15-20 bin bags).

 For a free quote on competitive general waste bins and collections, click here.